Alcohol Ink FAQs

 Join the AI Community and/or Society: It’s a huge value!
 You'll get more videos and discounts on the amazing conferences.
 Join the Communities Facebook Group!
 Watch videos: When getting started with material and techniques, showing is always better than telling....read more

 Overview: Anything non-porous is fair game.
 Seriously.
 Some of us just go to the thrift store and paint on anything non-porous we find.
-Main Substrates: Please see our comprehensive list of Alcohol Ink Art Substrates here.
-Yupo® paper (along with ceramic tile) is...read more
+Main Substrates: Yupo® paper (along with ceramic tile) is one of the two favorite surfaces for alcohol ink art.
+Yupo® is not...read more

 Overview: There are a lot of variables to the necessity of sealing your alcohol ink.
 Three things don’t vary.
 If you care about keeping your work as you created it, YOU NEED TO SEAL YOUR WORK.
 Sealing is a complex subject and takes time to understand and to...read more